cindykhuudatascience/FudgemartInc-Datawarehouse-BI-Solution/README.md

-# FudgemartInc-Data- Warehouse- ETL -BI-Solution
+# FudgemartInc Data Warehouse ETL BI-Solution
 This was a final group project for the Data Warehouse class I took.
 We were given a case on Fudgemart Inc who had two subsidiaries.
 Our objective was to deliver a BI solution by creating a data warehouse and a business intelligence platform.
 This project showcases how we applied what we learned in class.